Poikilos/integratoredu/README.md

 For release notes, see a release or the "etc" folder.

 ## Changes
+* (2017-10-30) removed use of deprecated endTimeString global in is_after_school
+* (2017-10-30) eliminate use of deprecated startTime and endTime globals (changing local_end_time was changing startTime anyway)
+* (2017-10-30) made universal change-section-settings which can change any setting that is directly in the section's object in settings (does check change-section-settings permission of that section for current user's group)
+* (2017-10-30) replaced more instances of (_settings && _settings.hasOwnProperty(section) && _settings[section].hasOwnProperty("default_groupby")) with has_setting(section+".default_groupby") where default_groupby is variable name
+* (2017-10-30) correct use of runme session variable (store in req.session instead of session, and passed to handlebars render)
 * (2017-10-29) Changed writeSync to write for settings
 * (2017-10-28) (made section variable /student-microevent) /student-microevent regression of undefined variable bug
 * (2017-10-28) correct use of autofill cache